 House to vote next week on holding Hunter Biden in contempt of Congress

-Washington — The House will vote next week on whether to hold Hunter Biden in contempt of Congress for defying a Republican subpoena for closed-door testimony, moving forward with the effort to punish the president's son, who now says he would comply if Republicans issue a new subpoena.
+Washington — The House will vote next week on whether to hold Hunter Biden in contempt of Congress for defying Republican subpoenas for closed-door testimony, moving forward with the GOP effort to punish the president's son, who now says he would comply if lawmakers issue a new subpoena.

 House Majority Whip Steve Scalise announced the decision to move forward with the contempt vote on Friday, two days after Hunter Biden made a surprise appearance at a meeting of the House Oversight Committee, one of two panels that voted to recommend holding him in contempt of Congress.